 Ref Title of the Resource Description PPRR Stage 128 Disaster Planning Resources for Carers: Bushfire Preparedness Advice from a carer Companion video to Carers NSW Disaster Planning Resources for Carers, Carers NSW shares Jess' story.
 Jess is a carer for her partners with chronic health conditions.
 They live in the Blue Mountains and made a bushfire evacuation plan.
 Preparedness 129 Disaster Planning Resources for Carers: Bushfire Preparedness advice from Helen, a social worker with NSW Health Companion video to Carers NSW Disaster Planning Resources for Carers, Carers NSW shares Helen's story of working in Bushfire Recovery following the 2019-20 Black Summer Bushfires Preparedness 130 Bushfire Resilience Led by Habitat for Humanity and focusing on the most vulnerable members of their wider communities, local volunteers help people prepare for bushfires by clearing away potential hazards at properties and shared spaces.
 Alongside partner organisations, Habitat is also working to help neighbourhoods get together, improve their skills and knowledge, and plan and prepare for bushfires as robust and connected communities.
 Preparedness 131 VCOSS: Who's who and what they do Recovering from emergencies and disasters - A stakeholder guide for community organisations This document is a guide for volunteers and staff of community organisations to: 1 Identify disaster recovery stakeholders working to achieve social outcomes 2 Better understand the various roles and responsibilities in social recovery 3 Confidently explore collaborative opportunities going forward This guide includes information on the emergency management system in Victoria and the key stakeholders involved in social recovery.
 The importance of identifying existing community strengths and local stakeholders embedded within communities is highlighted.
 Tips, resource links and case studies provide examples on how to identify and work with stakeholders and build collaborative relationships for better community outcomes.
 Recovery 132 SES Diversity & Inclusion (D&I) Strategic Framework SES developed a D&I Strategic Framework setting out an agency-wide approach that promotes D&I visibility, capability and accountability.
 This includes establishing an Executive-led Steering Committee to oversee development and implementation of a comprehensive D&I Roadmap, in line with organisational priorities and budget.
 All Stages 133 P-CEP Peer Leadership Program The P-CEP Peer Leadership program adopted a transformational leadership approach to build emergency preparedness in others through peer support and mentoring.
 P-CEP Peer Leaders are people with disability, who support other people with disability to develop their own emergency preparedness skills.
-PCEP Peer Leaders have undertaken the P-CEP program, co-designed the P-CEP Workbook and workshops, and have been working in their own communities to promote person-centred emergency preparedness.
-QDN has been working with people with disability in Queensland, New South Wales, South Australia, and the Australian Capital Territory to build their leadership skills and capacity to help make their own plan and support others with Person-Centred Emergency Preparedness.
+PCEP Peer Leaders have undertaken the P-CEP program, co-designed the P-CEP Workbook and workshops and have been working in their own communities to promote person-centred emergency preparedness.
+QDN has been working with people with disability in Queensland, New South Wales, South Australia and the Australian Capital Territory to build their leadership skills and capacity to help make their own plan and support others with Person-Centred Emergency Preparedness.
 P-CEP Peer Leaders raise awareness of needs of all people with disability to their peers, community, service providers and emergency and disaster management teams.
-Preparedness 134 Australia's Disability Strategy 2021-31 Emergency Management Targeted Action Plan The Emergency management Targeted Action Plan sets out key actions to make real progress on improving the outcomes of people with disability affected by national emergencies.
-These actions are for 2021-22 to 2023-24, noting these are working plans and will be updated with additional actions as appropriate.
+Preparedness 134 Australia's Disability Strategy 2021 - 2031 Health and Well-being Outcomes Framework Improving emergency service responses for people with disability is a policy priority under the Health and Well-being outcome area.
 All Stages 135 Prevention Web Prevention Web is UNDRR's global knowledge sharing platform for disaster risk reduction and resilience.
 Prevention Web indexes resources from many international organisations working on DRR and includes resources on DIDRR.
 Searching can be as simple as entering terms into the search function such as: "disability and disaster" or "Disability Inclusive Disaster Risk Reduction" or "DIDRR".
 All Stages